Wyoming towns eye private funds to plow Yellowstone roads

-CODY, Wyoming With government snow plows idled by federal budget cuts known as the "sequester," small Wyoming towns on the fringe of Yellowstone are organizing a private fund-raising drive for this year's spring road-clearing operation inside the national park.
+CODY, Wyo., March 13 With government snow plows idled by federal budget cuts known as the "sequester," small Wyoming towns on the fringe of Yellowstone are organizing a private fund-raising drive for this year's spring road-clearing operation inside the national park.

 The bootstrap effort by small business owners in the local tourism industry is to include an online appeal for donations, allowing Yellowstone National Park fans around the world to chip in to help ensure the park opens on time.